williamw520/fetchmailatt/README.md

 # Build Guide <a name="DevGuide"/>

+## Build Dependency

+FetchMailAtt has minimal dependency.

+* Java 8.
+JDK 8 is required for building.
+* JavaMail jar.
+* Activation jar, for secured authentication to mail server.

-This project uses Gradle and its Java plugin for building.
+The build uses Gradle and its Java plugin for building.
 Set them up before running the build.
 The build file is at gradle.build.

+## Build and Test

 To build a distribution,